rasaghnak/AWS-earthQuake-project/README.md

-# AWS Datapipeline Bronze, Silver and Gold Datawarehouse
+# AWS Datapipeline in Mandellion Architecture